Master hexagonal architecture in Rust

 Code that understands the HTTP request-response cycle shouldn't also understand SQL.
 Code that needs a database doesn't need to know how that database is implemented.
 These could not be more different concerns.

 Hard-coding your handler to manage SQL transactions will come back to bite you if you switch to Mongo.
-That Mongo connection will need ripping out if you move to event streaming, to querying a CQRS service, or to making an intern fetch data on foot.
+That Mongo connection will need ripping out if you move to event streaming, to querying a CQRS service, or to making an intern do it by hand.

 All of these are valid data stores.
 If you overcommit by hard-wiring any one of them into your system, you guarantee future pain when you can least afford it – when you need to scale.